1wes/SIL-Frontend/README.md

 [def]: https://sil-frontend.onrender.com/

-## How to run SIL-Frontend on a local machine.
+## How to set up SIL-Frontend locally.

 In your chosen terminal, run the follwing command